Jorritvans/LOVELO/README.md

 ## Validator testing

 - __HTML__
-  - No errors were returned when having tested all the html files in the official W#C validator.
+  - No errors were returned when having tested all the html files in the official W3C validator.

 - __CSS__
   - No errors were found when checking the CSS passing it through the official (Jigsaw) validator.